Last modified: Aug 13, 2024

 Pedestrian Detection with Autonomous Emergency Braking: This type of AEB system uses sensors to detect pedestrians in the vehicle’s path and will apply the brakes autonomously if the driver does not take action to avoid a collision.

-Autonomous Emergency Braking can help improve road safety by reducing the likelihood and severity of collisions.
+AEB can improve road safety by reducing the likelihood and severity of collisions.
 However, it’s important to note that AEB systems are not a substitute for attentive and safe driving practices, and drivers should always remain focused and alert while behind the wheel.

 The EU regulation specifies that the AEB system must meet the following requirements:

-Below, you see the Euro NCAP test of Tesla Model Y. From 2:30, you see different AEB tests.
+Below, you see the Euro NCAP test of the Tesla Model Y. From 2:30, you see different AEB tests.

 Most sold EVs globaly